Concussions in rugby union: History of concussions

 A concussion, a subset of traumatic brain injury (TBI), defined as a force comes in contact with the head, neck or face, or fast movement of the head, causes a functional injury to the brain.
 The severity of any injury depends on the location & strength of the impact.
 Concussions may result in acute or prolonged impairment of neurological function, the brains ability to process information, which may be resolved in seven to ten days.
 A loss of consciousness is not a prerequisite for a concussion diagnosis, with blackouts occurring in less than 10% of concussions.
 Second-impact syndrome is when a player has obtained a second concussion when you either return to field the same day, or return to play before a complete recovery from a previous concussion.
 This is a result from brain swelling, from vascular congestion and increased intracranial pressure, this can be fatal to a player as it is a very difficult medical injury to control.
 The brain is surrounded by cerebrospinal fluid, which protects it from light trauma.
 More severe impacts, or the forces associated with rapid acceleration, may not be absorbed by this cushion.
 Concussion may be caused by impact forces, in which the head strikes or is struck by something, or impulsive forces, in which the head moves without itself being subject to blunt trauma (for example, when the chest hits something and the head snaps forward).
 Chronic traumatic encephalopathy, or "CTE", is an example of the cumulative damage that can occur as the result of multiple concussions or less severe blows to the head.
 The condition was previously referred to as "dementia pugilistica", or "punch drunk" syndrome, as it was first noted in boxers.
 The disease can lead to cognitive and physical handicaps such as parkinsonism, speech and memory problems, slowed mental processing, tremor, depression, and inappropriate behavior.
 It shares features with Alzheimer's disease.

 In a 2013 interview, recently retired Scotland international Rory Lamont was critical of the then-current protocols for handling concussions, notably the Pitchside Suspected Concussion Assessment (PSCA) employed at that time::

 The problem with the PSCA is a concussed player can pass the assessment.
 I know from first hand experience it can be quite ineffective in deciding if a player is concussed.
 It is argued that allowing the five-minutes assessment is better than zero minutes but it is not as clear cut as one might hope.
 Concussion symptoms regularly take 10 minutes or longer to actually present.
 Consequently the five-minute PSCA may be giving concussed players a license to return to the field.

-The Concussion bin was replaced by the head bin in 2012 with the players assessment taking 10 minutes.
+The Concussion bin was replaced by the head bin in 2012 with the player's assessment taking 10 minutes.